 Section 13.
 A physician shall respect the law.
 When necessary a physician shall attempt to help to formulate the law by all proper means in order to improve patient care and public health.

+Section 14.
 In addition to adhering to the foregoing ethical standards, a physician shall recognize a responsibility to participate in community activities and services.

 Section 16.
 Sexual harassment by a physician is considered unethical.
 Sexual harassment is defined as physical or verbal intimation of a sexual nature involving a colleague or subordinate in the workplace or academic setting, when such conduct creates an unreasonable, intimidating, hostile or offensive workplace or academic setting.